 Please email me to discuss prices – this is only designed as a starting point so you feel encouraged to contact me!

 If you’d like a drawing, painting or design done especially for you, I’d be happy to discuss this with you.
-Just email me, and I will usually be able to give you a fixed price first, so you know what it will cost.
+Just email me, and I will usually be able to give you a fixed price first, after finding out what you would like, so you know what it will cost.
 I can also help you with suggestions if you are not sure what you want.

 Here’s a guide to the sort of price I charge for artwork – these are quite vague, as a lot will depend on what exactly you would like.